temporenc/temporenc/README.rst

 * **Sub-second precision** (``S``)

-  This is a refinement to the time component that allows for a more precise time representation.
+  This component is a refinement to the time component that allows for a more precise time representation.

 * **Time zone** (``Z``)

   This component specifies the UTC offset.

-A *temporenc* value supports all possible combinations of these components (including any combination of sub-components), with all parts being optional.
+*Temporenc* supports any possible combination of these components, including any combination of sub-components.

 Temporenc types